exercism/julia/concepts/dates-times/about.md

 "Mon, Jun 23"
 ```

+As [documented][wiki-format], `"e, u d"` gives the abbreviated text representation for weekday and month.

 Text representation defaults to English.
 Other languages can be added, though support for this is currently sub-optimal.